julian-klode/lingolang/docs/permissions.md

 In the following, the function $ass_\mu: P \times P \to bool$ describes whether a value of the left permission can be assigned to a location of the right permission. $\mu$ is the mode, it can be either
 $cop$ for copy, $ref$ for reference, or $mov$ for move.

 The base case for assigning is base permissions.
 For copying, the only requirement is that the source is readable (or it and target are empty).
-A move additionally requires that no more permissions are added - this is needed: If I move a pointer to a read-only object, I can't move it to a pointer to a writeable object, for example.
+A move additionally requires that no more permissions are added - this is needed: If I move a pointer to a read-only object, I cannot move it to a pointer to a writeable object, for example.
 When referencing, the same no-additional-permissions requirement persists, but both sides may not be linear - a linear value can only have one reference, so allowing to create another would be wrong.
 \begin{align*}
     ass_\mu(a, b) &:\Leftrightarrow \begin{cases}
         r \in a \text{ or } a = b =  \emptyset                                           & \text{if } \mu = cop \\